Burmese pythons in Florida: Risk assessment

 A severe freeze in the southeastern United States during January 2010 provided additional insight into the threat of Burmese python range extension.
 In the wake of this extended cold spell, several investigators reported dead snakes coiled along canal banks and in outdoor enclosures.
 However, numerous snakes survived this cold spell, potentially by using behavioral mechanisms (such as seeking refuge underground).
-If these behavioral traits are heritable, it is possible that the winter of 2009–2010 served as a selection event for more cold-tolerant pythons.
+If these behavioral traits are heritable, the winter of 2009–2010 may have acted as a selective event favoring more cold-tolerant pythons.
 This selected population of pythons would have an enhanced ability to spread northwards and extend the python's invasive range.
-In addition to behavioral traits, a study in 2018 showed that the surviving pythons showed evidence of: directional selection in genomic regions enriched for genes associated with thermosensation, behavior, and physiology...several of these genes are linked to regenerative organ growth, an adaptive response that modulates organ size and function with feeding and fasting in pythons.If these traits continue to be passed on then they would enable pythons to continue digestion during colder periods of time, which would be useful in geographic regions further north.
+In addition to behavioral traits, a study in 2018 showed that the surviving pythons showed evidence of: directional selection in genomic regions enriched for genes associated with thermosensation, behavior, and physiology...several of these genes are linked to regenerative organ growth; this adaptive response that modulates organ size and function with feeding and fasting in pythons.If these traits continue to be passed on then they would enable pythons to continue digestion during colder periods of time, which would be useful in geographic regions further north.

 Data published in 2012 contradict the initial USGS study which claimed that non-native Burmese pythons could expand as far north as the southern third of the United States.
 The Burmese python will remain in the Everglades.
 Furthermore, other reputable herpetologists have commented on the controversial theory positing future migration past the Florida Everglades.
 The National Geographic Society's resident herpetologist, Dr. Brady Barr, said, "Climate data reveal that temperatures found in southern Florida simply are not conducive to the long-term survival of large tropical snakes.
 When it gets cold, these snakes die."
-Dr. Barr also said "Feral hogs are a bigger problem for the Everglades than pythons.
+Dr. Barr also said, "Feral hogs are a bigger problem for the Everglades than pythons.
 The press has sensationalized this story to the point that people think the sky is falling.
 Hopefully, comprehensive research such as Jacobson et al. will put an end to the hysteria."